daniel-grimm/reference-material/tools/PowerApps.md

 These automations can be triggered manually, or automatically.
 Automated triggers fall into two categories: Scheduled, and automated.
 The scheduled flows will execute on a set schedule, the automated flows will trigger when a condition is met.

 Most of the third party plugins require a premium (paid) tier of service, but even the Microsoft native plugins are pretty powerful.

+## Shortcomings
+References to other tables in Dataverse is a bit mysterious.
+Not all data types can be referenced via formula.
+For instance Text can be referred to via formula, but Email, which is a sub-type of Text, cannot be referenced.